Reviews You Can Rely On

 Traction

-During our backcountry exploits across a wide variety of terrain types, we were able to test for traction on wet and dry trails, damp and dry rock, snow, and mud.
+During our backcountry exploits across various terrains, we tested for traction on wet and dry trails, damp and dry rock, snow, and mud.
 It should come as no surprise that the models made by the companies known for their quality rock climbing footwear rose to the top regarding traction.
 The Scarpa Zodiac Plus came in at the top of the pack in this category, though the La Sportiva Trango Tech GTX is nearly as capable and flexes slightly better in the forefoot, making it the better choice for smearing on rock slabs.

 Credit: Ben Applebaum-Bauch

-Moving on to loose terrain, we tested these boots in off-trail travel on High Sierra backpacking routes and alpine climbing approaches and descents.
+Moving on to loose terrain, we tested these boots in off-trail travel on High Sierra backpacking routes, alpine climbing approaches, and descents.
 We found a narrower midsole offered better edging performance on looser ground, rolling over less when plowing through scree and hopping over talus.
 Our favorite pair to take into the boulder fields and scree slopes were the Zodiac Plus boots, with their blend of stiffness and a nimble sole.
-It is perhaps the best boot in this review for technical rock climbing, with a sticky climbing zone on the toe and a sole that ascends steep rock with ease.
+It is perhaps the best boot in this review for technical rock climbing, with a sticky climbing zone on the toe and a sole that easily ascends steep rock.

 hiking boots men - from desert trails to the tops of tall mountains, where will your...